Aub-C/docker-crushftp/README.md

 A Docker container for [CrushFTP Server][crushftp].
 This container installs dependencies, including Java and the newer Java Cryptography Extension.

+**This container is automatically rebuilt every 48 hours with the latest updates to Alpine Linux, Java 8 and CrushFTP 8.**

-**Note:** This container does not directly include any of the aforementioned copyrighted products, rather, it downloads them from the servers of their respective developers.
+**Note:** This repository does not directly include any of the aforementioned copyrighted products, rather, it downloads them from the servers of their respective developers at buildtime.
 By using this container, you agree to any licence terms they may have.

 This container, itself, is distributed under the [MIT Licence][mit].